Open In Colab Open in Kaggle

 Section 1: Motivation: building a handwriting recognition app with AI#

-Our intrepid developer doesn’t want to start from scratch, so searches for a pretrained model.
-They find a suitable model hosted on HuggingFace, the largest repository of pretrained natural language and vision models.
+We don’t want to train a new model from scratch if we can avoid it.
+Instead, we can start from a pretrained model and then adapt it to our needs.
+We find a suitable model hosted on HuggingFace, the largest repository of pretrained natural language and vision models.
 TrOCR is a Transformer-based model that performs Optical Character Recognition and handwriting transcription.
 Several checkpoints are available, finetuned for different downstream applications like handwriting transcription and printed character recognition.
-Our relieved developer draws a deep sigh: they don’t have to start from scratch.
+We can now relax!
+This model seems like an ideal place to begin.

-In this tutorial, we’ll look at the design considerations that go into training and deploying a model like TrOCR, what goes on inside the model’s transformers, and how it achieves good or bad out-of-distribution generalization.
-While the NeuroAI course as a whole will explore new ideas at the frontier of neuroscience and AI, we’ll first want to understand one of the bread-and-butter building blocks used in industrial AI: the transformer.
+In this tutorial, we’ll look at the design considerations that go into training and deploying a model like TrOCR, what goes on inside the model and the model’s transformer layers, and how it performs with regard out-of-distribution generalization, being tested on inputs that were not part of its training distribution.
+While the NeuroAI course as a whole will explore new ideas at the frontier of neuroscience and AI, we first want to understand one of the core building blocks used in industrial AI: the transformer.

 Let’s try out this model ourselves!